googlemaps-samples/codelab-maps-nearby-search-js/README.md

 Build a Location-Based Place Picker with Google Maps Platform
 ============

-Learn to use the Google Maps Platform maps, routes, and places APIs/SDK to build a place picker, which geolocates the user and shows interesting POIs and businesses around them.
-The app will integrate location, photos, directions, place data and more.
+Learn to use Google Maps Platform's Maps and Places APIs to build a place picker, which geolocates the user and shows interesting POIs and businesses around them.
+The app will integrate location, photos, place data and more.

 This is the code referenced in the [Build a Location-Based Place Picker with Google Maps Platform](https://codelabs.developers.google.com/) code lab from Google.